 Checkout: Ascendant Challenge This Week

 You want to experience the story of a game, always want to learn something new.
-From their point of view “grind” is
+From their point of view “grind” is an unnecessary bloating of the perimeter, it is filling material.
+The worst reproach: “The game does not respect the time of the player.”

 A game should rather tell its story, pack the best content compressed, and come to an end, then players can experience the next game anew.
 For these critics, Grind is something you have to do to “keep up” even though you do not really feel like it.
 It is an unnecessary, somehow irrational coercion.